by Niklas Göransson

-Norse poetry in general is preposterously complex.
-There’s a whole craftsmanship behind the various structures; how many syllables to use, where to internal rhyme or end-rhyme, or when to alliterate – using words beginning with the same intonation.
+Norse poetry is preposterously complex.
+There’s a whole craftsmanship behind the various structures, how many syllables to use, where to internal rhyme or end-rhyme – or when to alliterate, using words beginning with the same intonation.

-– That’s one of the reasons we have what’s called kenning, which are basically synonyms – a skaldic application of figurative language used to navigate these rules.
-Kennings are especially useful in the most complicated metre; the dróttkvætt, which are so elaborate that a poet could recite sophisticated insults to the king and have a day’s start before anyone realised it.
+– That’s one of the reasons we have kennings, which are basically synonyms – a skaldic application of figurative language used to navigate these rules.
+Kennings are especially useful in the most complicated metre; the dróttkvætt, which are so elaborate that poets could recite sophisticated insults to the king and have a day’s head-start before anyone realised it.

 Dróttkvætt is Norse poetry that follows a particularly intricate set of rules with various rhyming and other forms of assonance.
 It’s a far more complex poetic system than anything else found in the Germanic language family, and has more in common with the Celts.

 – That’s one of the reasons why this poetry remains debated to this day, people are still trying to make sense of them.
-Some of these kenning are so complicated that we have yet to figure out what they mean, I have the deepest respect for this craft and the master poets that spawned it.
+Some of these kennings are so complicated that we have yet to figure out what they mean.
+I have the deepest respect for this craft and the master poets who spawned it.

-As prime example he mentions the Lokasenna, one of the poems of the Poetic Edda that essentially consists of the Norse god Loki berating his peers.
+As prime example he mentions the Lokasenna, one of the poems of the Poetic Edda, which essentially consists of the Norse god Loki berating his peers.
 When laying into Odin, he mocks him for unmanliness – implying that he has been dabbling with the magical arts, which was something reserved for the fairer sex.
-The women who practised seidr were called the volva.
+The women who practised seidr were called the völva.

 Einar suggests that the logical word to use instead of ‘lid’ would have been ’drums’, but that would have deviated from the rule-set – an alliteration was required.
-This is why the Norse skalds had over a hundred names just for Odin, it was a necessity of creative linguistics in order to mention the War Father in their work.
+This is why the Norse skalds had over one-hundred names just for Odin, it was a necessity of creative linguistics.

-Einar believes that understanding music is a good basis for comprehending how magic is in fact something factual.
+Einar believes that understanding music is a good basis for comprehending how magic is something factual.

 I dare say anyone who has listened to music while lifting weights could attest to that.

 – Precisely.
-If you address a crowd at a voice pitch that is not beneficial to you – people won’t listen, and instead grow tired and distracted.
+If you address a crowd at a voice pitch that’s not beneficial for you – people won’t listen, and instead grow tired and distracted.

-This is a science firmly rooted in the Norse tradition, with poets of old well-aware of the power in words and sound.
+This is a science firmly rooted in Norse tradition, with the poets of old being well-aware of the power in words and sound.
 Einar mentions new ecological research as further examples of how modern academia crosses paths with ancient nature beliefs.

 – I’m very excited now that science has actually proven what animists have known for thousands of years; that trees have feelings, that they have families.